What are the taxes paid by a foreigner in France?

 Your situation depends on where your income comes from.

-Some income is considered to be income of French origin if it is obtained for a activity carried on in France.
+Some income is considered to be income of French origin if it is obtained for a activity in France.

-- Income of independent professions (traders, liberal professions...).
+• Income from independent professions (traders, liberal professions...).

-- Income from savings or investments (interest, dividends...) paid by an organization located in France
+• Income from savings or investments (interest, dividends, etc.) paid by an organization located in France

-- Income from real estate located in France (rental income, property income or capital gain on sale).
+• Income from a property located in France (rental income, property income or capital gain in the event of sale).

-The taxation of your income in France depends on your place of residence tax residence.
+The taxation of your income in France depends on where you live. tax residence.

-If you are resident for tax purposes in France, you are subject to income tax in France for your income of french and foreign origin.
+If you are tax resident in France, you are subject to income tax in France for your income of french and foreign origin.

-If you're not tax resident country in France, you are subject to income tax in France for your income of french origin (subject to the provisions of the agreement concluded between France and your State of residence).
+If you're not not tax resident in France, you are subject to income tax in France for your income of french origin (subject to the tax treaty concluded between France and your State of residence).

 Tax services determine your tax residence based on your situation.